shubhamprshr27/NeglectedTailsVLM/README.md

 # NeglectedTailsVLM
-This repository houses the code for the paper - "The Neglected of VLMs".
+This repository houses the code for the paper - "The Neglected of Vision Language Moodels".

 # Updates
 16/04/2024.
 Code released for REAL-Linear and REAL-prompt, analysis code is on the way.